antcolag/runner/README.md

 there are other libraries around that do the same but this one does have a some strengths

 - is object oriented, so you can create different instances of runner::Interface (and shells) that could share commands
-- it handles commands that operates on runner.streams
+- it handles commands that operates on streams
 - a shell can be attached to every stream
 - it does provide an easy way to handle multiple commands when an event occurs
 - it does offer stream redirection with well known symbols like `>`, `<`, `&` and `|`